 Any of these, particularly the more extreme ones, indicates you need to change your strings right away.
 To the enthusiast in their early stages of guitar education, a drop in sound quality alone may not be obvious.
 Yet it does not make sense to wait for extreme things to happen (a string breaking or unraveling) before you change over to new strings.

 It’s better to create a string changing routine that works for you and stick to it.
-You do not wait for extreme wear marks to appear.
-We’ll have more tips on that shortly, but an important question now is: Should you change the entire set of strings or only the basses which always give way faster?
+An important question now is: Should you change the entire set of strings or only the basses which always give way faster?

 Are basses different from trebles?